isch4196/real-time-embedded/README.md

 # Overview #
 The project was to implement a rate monotonic scheduler to perform 1Hz analog clock detection through a USB camera.
-Utilized RMS, assymetric multiprocessing, threading, and ring buffers to balance tasks.
+I utilized rate monotonic scheduling, assymetric multiprocessing, threading, and ring buffers in order to balance tasks (see high-level diagram for different tasks).
 Only results are uploaded since this is a class-wide project (to prevent cheating).</br>

-## 3 Minutes of Tick Detection Without Skips or Blurs (Sped-up) ##
+## 3 Minutes of Saved Ticks Without Skips/Repeats/Blurs (Sped-up) ##
 ![](https://github.com/isch4196/real-time-embedded/blob/master/3mindiff.gif)

 ## High-level Diagram ##